Content marketing in 2020

 1. Slowing down VS Acceleration

-Just a few months after the start of the new year, the whole world suddenly went in lockdown.
+Just a few months after the start of the year 2020, the whole world suddenly went in lockdown.
 Our lives?
 We had to put those temporarily on hold (sigh).
 Streets were deserted, offices remained empty and shops closed.
 And we downshifted.
 For a brief moment the rat race came to a crashing halt.
 And honestly, as a human it felt pretty good.
 Morning walks with the dog, lunch breaks with the family, weekend agendas that went blank.
 We all took a covid-free breath and enjoyed some well-deserved time off.
 And what did we do with all that free time?
 We all spend it behind our screens.
 Our smartphones, laptops, iPads worked overtime.
 Not to mention our scroll thumb….
 And digital agencies?
 They boomed like never before.
 Because suddenly, traditional brick and mortar stores had to adapt and reinvent themselves overnight to survive.

 The eyeballs and the demand were there, so digitization had to be accelerated.
 Almost all services had to develop a digital version asap.
 And that while we as business leaders were out of our depths, because our classic business models were not crumbling, but collapsing.
 Digital transformation got a boost and we unleashed it on our customer journeys.
 And that resulted in the birth of a new digital consumer.
 One who likes to get an answer to his questions right here, right now.
 How else do you explain the increased popularity of WhatsApp?
 Or Facebook Shops and Instagram Shoppable posts that are received with open arms?
 With the tap of a button you can now buy whatever you want on social.
 Technology love it or hate it, it’s here to stay.
 More than ever, we have to be customer obsessed, because this provides more convenience for the consumer.
 For brands that couldn’t build their own e-commerce store, these online shopping tools open up new opportunities to effectively sell products online.